-- Acknowledging is meant to strengthen the coachee’s foundation, for this reason it has to be true and genuine.
+- Acknowledging is meant to strengthen the coachee’s foundation, for this reason, it has to be true and genuine.
 This skill addresses who the coachee is.
-It is made of two parts: (1) deliver the acknowledgment and (2) notice the impact on the coachee.
+It is made of two parts: (1) deliver the acknowledgement and (2) notice the impact on the coachee.

-The jury is still out on what intuition is, how it works and how we can use it, but there’s an increasing interest to understand and study it.
+The jury is still out on what intuition is, how it works and how we can use it, but there’s an increasing interest in understanding and study it.

 Intuition is essential for the coaching relationship.
-In the moment, it feels more reliable than data, the analysis.
-It arrives as an impulse that is often ignored or discredited because it’s not logical, thus not credible.
+At the moment, it feels more reliable than data and analysis.
+It arrives as an impulse often ignored or discredited because it’s not logical, thus not credible.